Pa1kcool/SQL-DataAnalysis/README.md

 ## Questions Explored

-Here are some of the questions that i have addressed in my analysis:
+Here are some of the questions that I have addressed in my analysis:

 1. What is the distribution of accidents by severity?
 2. Which day of the week has the most accidents?